readthedocs/readthedocs-docker-images/README.rst

 Usage
 -----

-To use prebuilt images, you can pull from Docker Hub:
+To use the pre-built images, you can pull from Docker Hub:

     docker pull readthedocs/build:latest